CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 maintainer cannot promise a response time.
 An alternative might be

 > The maintainer(s) aim to acknowledge your security report as soon as
 > possible.
-However, this project is maintained by a single person in
+However, this project is maintained by a single volunteer in
 > their spare time, and they cannot guarantee a rapid response.
 If you
 > have not received a response from them within a week, then
 > please send a reminder to them and copy the report to CPANSec at